SRI Engagement Monitoring Panel

 The panel also has functional (dotted line) reporting to the Director of Financial Strategy and Academic lead for sustainability, with which the process must have strong alignment.

-- SRI Engagement and Monitoring Report to be published November 2021.
+- SRI Engagement and Monitoring Report was published November 2021.

-- The Engagement Monitoring Panel should be set up in October 2021 and develop and make public an action plan by end 2021 and oversee the appointment of the SRI Engagement Monitoring Manager by the end of 2021.
+- The Engagement Monitoring Panel should be set up in October 2021 and develop and make public an action plan by early 2022 and oversee the appointment of the SRI Engagement Monitoring Manager by early 2022.

-- SRI Engagement Monitoring webpage to be launched during Q4 2021 setting out process, action plan and details of current FFC investments and research funding.
+- SRI Engagement Monitoring webpage to be launched during Q1 2022 setting out process, action plan and details of current FFC investments and research funding.

-- The pilot phase will run during the first Q1 2022, with the first annual report of the panel by end of 2022.
+- The pilot phase will run during the first Q2 2021, with the first annual report of the panel by end of 2022.

 - The Panel will make regular reports to the SRI Policy Working Group to align with this group’s existing reporting to the President’s Board and Council (initially proposed as March and September).